-Grant income consists of income related to the Part the Cloud and NIH grants and is recognized as qualifying expenses under the grant agreements are incurred.
+Grant income consists of income related to the Part the Cloud, which was completed in 2020, and NIH grants and is recognized as qualifying expenses under the grant agreements are incurred.
 We expect grant income associated with the NIH grant will increase in future years, as we expect qualifying expenses under the grant terms to increase substantially in relation to our continued research activities and development of our programs.
 Under the terms of the agreement, we may receive approximately \$7.8 million, with the potential for an additional \$7.4 million, up to an aggregate of \$15.2 million.